pranavmangal/obsidian-single-file-daily-notes/README.md

 -   The date format used for daily notes

 ## Installation

+The plugin is available on the [official community plugins list](https://obsidian.md/plugins?id=single-file-daily-notes) maintained by Obsidian.

-Currently, the plugin can be installed via [BRAT](https://github.com/TfTHacker/obsidian42-brat)
+Otherwise, the plugin can be installed via [BRAT](https://github.com/TfTHacker/obsidian42-brat).

 ## Usage
 -   Open the plugin settings to configure it to your preferences